muammar/awesome/README.md

     - gnome-settings-daemon (mandatory if using gnome-terminal).
 If you are not using gnome-terminal, please comment gnome-settings-daemon in rc.lua file.
     - gnome-terminal (not mandatory).
+    - Wicd (optional).
     - nm-applet (not mandatory).
     - conky (not mandatory).
     - dispad (not mandatory).
     - dropbox (not mandatory).
-    - Wicd as an alternative to nm-applet (optional).

-This does not need Gnome-shell nor Pulseaudio anymore.
-As a personal preference, I like gnome-terminal, and nm-applet and that's why I have added them to my rc.lua.
-Thus, there are only two required components being xfce4-power-manager and volumeicon.
+There are only two required components being xfce4-power-manager and volumeicon.

-*Note*: Last updates in Gnome don't let you use network-manager (0.9.8.10) even if gnome-settings-daemon is running (at least right know, I haven't researched more about the issue).

 If using gnome-terminal and nm-applet then `polkit-gnome-authentication-agent-1` (for `nm-applet`) , and gnome-settings-daemon (for `gnome-terminal`) are required.

-`xfce4-power-manager` is capable of making work most of the hotkeys.
-As I have a macbook pro, the keyboard backlight needed other little program in order to work.
-I'll be adding them little by little.
-As for `gnome-settings-daemon`, this is for avoid loosing the contrast of active tabs in `gnome-terminal`.
+With `xfce4-power-manager` is possible to make works most of the hotkeys.
+As for  the use of `gnome-settings-daemon`, this is for avoid loosing the contrast of active tabs in `gnome-terminal`.
-Apparently, there is another way to avoid this problem of the contrast.
-If I found a solution I'll update this.

-As for the background, I have decided for the moments set it from theme.lua, I hope I can set it later from my rc.lua.

 Requirements
 ============